 After reading a post from Leon Yang and its comments a few days ago, I wanted to pass along some information that may appeal to those interested in this style of investing and to assure you that this does not only work in resort areas.
-My family and I have been on both sides of the deal for years from the big three firms: Airbnb, VRBO and FlipKey.
+My family and I have been on both sides of the deal for years from the big three firms: Airbnb, VRBO (to learn more about how to rent your place and list for free on VRBO, click here) and FlipKey.
 We are a family of 5 that is still growing, so hotels are not ideal.
 We have used services both domestically and internationally, but our most frequent use has been on the hosting side domestically.

 Getting Started With FlipKey, Airbnb and VRBO

 After traveling over state lines regularly, we decided to buy two separate properties, later adding a third, to spend our year.
 Currently, we spend about seven months at one location and the remainder at another.
 The time we do not occupy one parcel, we have it listed on FlipKey and Airbnb.
 From the hosting side, we pulled out of VRBO since the annual fee was $350, and we were not noticing any increase in attention to our properties beyond what we were already getting.